Alaska Medicaid Definition

 For Alaska elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

-2) Medicaid Planning – the majority of persons considering Medicaid are “over-income”, “over-asset”, or both, but they still are unable to pay for their care.
-For persons in this situation, Medicaid planning exists.
-By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
+3) Medicaid Planning – The majority of persons considering Medicaid are “over-income”, “over-asset”, or both, but they still are unable to pay for their care.
+For these persons, Medicaid planning exists.
+By working with a Medicaid planning professional, families can employ a variety of strategies to not only help them become Medicaid eligible, but also to protect their home from Medicaid’s estate recovery program.
 Read more or connect with a Medicaid planner.

 Specific Alaska Medicaid Programs

-1) Personal Care Assistance (PCA) – Renamed Alaska Medicaid Personal Care Services (PCS) Program, this program is available under the state Medicaid plan for disabled and elderly Alaska residents.
+1) Personal Care Services (PCS) Program – Formerly named the Alaska Medicaid Personal Care Assistance (PCA) Program, this program is available under the state Medicaid plan for disabled and elderly Alaska residents.
 As the name implies, personal care services are provided for those who require assistance with daily living activities.
 Program participants are able to hire the caregiver of their choosing, including family members.

 2) Alaskans Living Independently (ALI) – This Medicaid Waiver provides assistance for seniors and disabled individuals to prevent and delay nursing home placements.
 Benefits vary based on if one lives at home or in an assisted living residence, but may include adult day care, respite care, meal delivery, home modifications, private duty nursing, and more.